emaV/minigap/README.md

 ### Preprocessing

 ```
-grunt build ios
+minigap dist ios
 ```

-to get ready to deploy.
+to get ready to distribute your app.

-### Configuring build
+## Client side framework

-## Handle everything with controllers
+### Controllers

 MiniGap adapt tipical components of a mobile application to let you handle them all the same way.